mmbman/Katagiri/1981-11-21-Blue-Cliff-Record-Case-25-Talk-1.md

 > There was no answer from the assembly,

 “When the ancients got here, why didn’t they consent to stay here?”
 That is a question to you, to everybody.
 Why does Buddhism always teach us not to stay with a certain stage of human experience, or sweet candy, or emotions, whatever it is?
-“Be free from this, go forward, take a step further, day by day”; why does Buddhism emphasize this?
+“Be free from this, go forward, take a step further, day by day”: why does Buddhism emphasize this?

 It means not to stay.
 It doesn’t mean you should ignore a certain experience of human existence.
 You have to experience it, but you cannot stay with it.
 If you become a doctor, you should have the experience of having a Ph.D., et cetera.
 But you cannot stay with the position, so-called doctor.
 You have to be free from it, that is real reality.
 You have to help people, understanding people completely, because people will bring up various kind of cases which you have never thought of, which you have never studied at school.
 Day by day, different cases occur.
 So you should forget the Ph.D.; you have to keep your eyes open to see each case.